-Invoices for Service Provider Contracts are audited for compliance with the contractual agreement by the Program Technician and the check request is prepared.
+Invoices for Service Provider Contracts are audited for compliance with the contractual agreement by the Accounting Manager or Senior Accountant and the check request is prepared.
 The audited invoice is forwarded to the Chief Financial Officer for approval.

-Participant support services and training payments are initiated by the Career Advisors and Case Managers.
-A check request that designates the program to be charged and includes authorization documents is prepared and forwarded to the Senior Accountant for review and processing
+Participant support services and training payments are initiated by the Service Provider Case Managers.
+A check request that designates the program to be charged and includes authorization documents is prepared by Support Services personnel and forwarded to the Service Provider Case Manager to approve and sign.
+Once approved and signed by Service Provider Case Manager, the Accounting Manager reviews the check request.

-All check requests are submitted to the Chief Financial Officer for final review and approval for payment.
+All non-support services check requests are submitted to the Chief Financial Officer for final review and approval for payment.

-The Senior Accountant prints an Accounts Payable Report for review by the Chief Financial Officer and processes all approved check requests in the accounting system and prepares computerized checks.
-Checks are attached to the check requests and backup documentation.
-The checks are then submitted to the Chief Executive Officer or Chief Operations Officer (if Chief Executive Officer is not available) or an authorized Board member (if Chief Operations Officer is not available) for signature.
-All checks for \$20,000 or over require a second signature by an authorized Escarosa Board member.
+The Senior Accountant processes all approved check requests in the accounting system and prepares computerized checks.
+Checks are attached to the check requests and backup documentation by the Accounting Clerk.
+The checks are then submitted to the Chief Executive Officer or Chief Operations Officer (if Chief Executive Officer is not available).
+All checks for \$20,000 or over require a second signature by an authorized CSE Board member.

-Signed checks are returned to the Accounting Department for mailing or other distribution.
+Signed checks are returned to the Accounting Clerk for mailing or other distribution.
 Check copies are attached to supporting documentation and each page of the supporting documentation is stamped "PAID".
 Checks that are not mailed directly to the recipient must be signed for when distributed.

-Blank checks are secured in a locked fireproof cabinet with access limited to the Chief Financial Officer, Senior Accountant.
+Blank checks are secured in a locked fireproof cabinet with limited access to the Senior